 Dawn & Dusk is a two-part series of distinct halves.
 Dusk, shot black-on-black, presents middle class African Americans in 20th Century environments.
 Inspired by reactions to an exhibition of his work in North Carolina, and the discovery of a set of photographs taken in 1900 of African Americans in Virginia by Frances Benjamin Johnston, Olaf set about his new series with great incentive.
 Dawn was subsequently inspired by a trip to Moscow, when Olaf observed a Russian family interacting in a room decorated in pale, muted colours, he immediately envisioned the Dusk series reversed as white-on-white.

-The exhibition also featured new images from the series Hotel; models pose elegantly, provocatively or demurely in replica hotel guest rooms across the world, with subtle differences such as a discarded shoe or a lit message on an answer phone.
-The subjects gaze into the distance and evoke an uneasy, disconnected sense of mystery; a sense of internal restlessness or longing
+The exhibition also featured new images from the series Hotel, where models pose elegantly, provocatively or demurely in replica hotel guest rooms across the world, with subtle differences such as a discarded shoe or a lit message on an answer phone.
+The subjects gaze into the distance and evoke an uneasy, disconnected sense of mystery, a sense of internal restlessness or longing.

 These works present a continuation of Olaf's exploration of mood, period and style as begun in his trilogy Rain, Hope and Grief, shown at Hamiltons in late 2008.